a-sayu/OS-DAITE/story-phases-folder/phase-9.md

 # Fase 9

-Tema: relação do so, memória ram e progrmas do usuário
+Tema: relação do so, memória ram e programas do usuário